egel/egel.github.io/_posts/2020-08-10-always-create-gpg-revocation-certificate-backup.md

 ---
 layout: post
-title: Create the revocation certificate for you GPG key
+title: Always create GPG revocation certificate backup
 published: true
 tags: [security, diary, gpg]
 ---

+## The story behind it

 A few days ago I received an encrypted message from a stranger.
 Unfortunately, I can't read it.
 I stumble upon a problem, that I forgot my GPG passphrase!
 Oh, no!